dorawyy/thinkr/README.md

       "docs": {
          "documentId": "first file",
          "uploadTime": "time of file upload",
+         "activityGenerationComplete": false,
-         "activityGenerationComplete": false
+         "public": false
       },
    }
 }
 ```
 - Note: The system supports PDF, JPEG, PNG, TIFF, and text files.
 This will also extract document text into the ChromaDB, and create the quiz and flashcards associated with the document uploaded in a separate background process.
+The `public` field determines whether the document can be included in suggested materials for other users.

 **Endpoint: `/document/delete`**
 - Deletes one document given a userId and the documentId you want to delete